-There are many different ciambella cakes and this one uses a classic Italian ricotta cake recipe.
-This ciambella cake is super moist and has a beautiful delicate flavor of lemon.
+There are many different Italian ricotta cake recipes but this one is my favorite.
+This ricotta cake is super moist and has a beautiful delicate flavor of lemon.

 Not overpowering at all!